Page Reviewed / Updated - January 22, 2021

 Phonak, a brand of Sonova Holding AG, is an industry leader in hearing aids as well as cochlear implants.
 The company has developed innovative technology that has improved the lives of users and made industry-leading advances.

 Most notably, its AutoSense OS has been named the best hearing aid software for high-quality music listening because of its ability to analyze sound levels every 0.4 seconds and make adjustments based on the environment.
-This software has more than 200 settings, giving users the ability to focus on a single audio source even in noisy environments, minimize ambient noise, and amplify conversations.
+This software has more than 200 settings, giving users the ability to focus on a single audio source even in noisy environments.
+It also minimizes ambient noise, and amplify conversations.
 Phonak also makes the AutoSense Sky OS specifically for younger users.

 With over 20 different hearing aids available, Phonak makes a model for virtually every need and style preference.
 Its most notable product is the Lyric, which is the world's only 100% invisible hearing aid.
 Utilizing the natural anatomy of the ear to provide a clear and rich sound, users can wear their Lyric hearing aid for months at a time without taking it out to shower or exercise.
 A more traditional offering, the Audéo Marvel, is a rechargeable hearing aid with connectivity to any Bluetooth enabled device.
 And the Bolero Marvel is a behind-the-ear option also providing advanced Bluetooth device compatibility.